-Lotta Teale is project manager for global legal empowerment with the Open Society Justice Initiative.
+Lotta Teale is managing policy officer for global legal empowerment with the Open Society Justice Initiative.
 She manages a series of pilot legal empowerment projects, leads a team providing technical advice on designing and implementing high quality community-based justice services, and works to integrate legal empowerment into broader development agendas and bring together a global network of practitioners.
 Particular areas of specialization include Ukraine, Sierra Leone, Pakistan, Egypt, gender, Roma, and the scale-up of services nationwide.

 Previously, Teale managed the Justice Initiative's legal empowerment work in Sierra Leone, setting up a nationwide paralegal network, across several organisations, recognised by government, and serving 36% of the country.